This topic describes a solution for real-time, high-performance, image-text multimodal search using TairVector and CLIP.

 Background information

-When it comes to Tair, you can use CLIP to preprocess unstructured data like images and documents, store the results in your Tair instance, and then use the approximate nearest neighbor (ANN) search algorithm of TairVector to implement cross-modal image-text data retrieval.
+You can pre-process data, such as images and documents, using the CLIP model and store the results in Tair.
+Then, you can use the nearest neighbor search feature of TairVector to implement efficient image-text multimodal search.
 For more information about TairVector, see Vector.

 Solution overview